Treaty of the Triple Alliance: Article XVI

 By this article the allies agreed the boundaries that would result from their victory in the war.
 Subject to the later Hayes arbitration (which awarded the Chaco north of the Pilcomayo river to Paraguay), and subject to the territorial dispute between Paraguay and Bolivia (which was resolved by the much later Chaco War), the boundaries are those which exist now.
 The lower part of the Mato Grosso belongs to Brazil.
 The provinces of Formosa, Chaco and Misiones belong to Argentina.

-Note that, by the second indent of this Article, Argentina was supposed to receive territory on the right bank of the River Paraguay (i.e. in the Great Chaco) all the way up to Bahia Negra.
+Note that, by the second indent of this Article, Argentina was supposed to receive territory on the right bank of the River Paraguay (i.e. in the Gran Chaco) all the way up to Bahia Negra.
 That is about 600 km to the north of the present boundary at the Pilcomayo river.
 For the reasons explained in the second section of this Article, from the moment the Treaty was signed Brazil set out to frustrate Argentina's claim to this territory, and succeeded.
 For a detailed account see Warren, chapter 10.

 Article XVIII

 The treaty was to be secret until its principal object had been fulfilled.
 Secret treaties, though they went out of fashion after the First World War, and are now regarded as unwise, were commonplace in the nineteenth century.

-The British consul at Rosario Thomas Hutchinson thought that the "principal object" referred to the demolition of the Fortress of Humaitá, though not mentioned until the Protocol.
+The British consul at Rosario, Thomas Hutchinson, thought that the "principal object" referred to the demolition of the Fortress of Humaitá, though not mentioned until the Protocol.